JiaweiZhuang/jiaweizhuang.github.io/posts/mpi-tcp-ec2.rst

 MPI bandwidth test with OSU mirco-benchmarks
 ============================================

 Next, do `OSU Micro-Benchmarks <http://mvapich.cse.ohio-state.edu/benchmarks/>`_, a well-known MPI benchmarking framework.
-Similar tests can be done with the `Intel MPI Benchmarks <https://github.com/intel/mpi-benchmarks>`_.
+Similar tests can be done with `Intel MPI Benchmarks <https://github.com/intel/mpi-benchmarks>`_.

 Get OpenMPI v4.0.0, which allows a single pair of MPI processes to use multiple TCP connections [#openmpi-multi-tcp]_.